wxGlade/wxGlade/sphinx/dialogs.rst

 .. |dialog| image:: images/dialog.png

+Most applications consist of a 'permanent' main window - typically a frame - and 'temporary' dialogs.

 See ``wxglade/examples/dialog`` for an example application how to create and use dialogs.
 The example opens the dialog on pressing a button or selecting a menu entry.